 ELIZABETH LOPATTO: Hello.

-CORNISH: We talked about treatment and I want to talk about the research related to detection.
-What research has been presented this week that has been focused on trying to determine if somebody is developing Alzheimer's?
+CORNISH: We've talked about treatment, and I want to talk about the research related to detection.
+What research has been presented this week, that has been focused on trying to determine if somebody is developing Alzheimer's?

-LOPATTO: There have been two studies that were presented here that I think are big for general practitioners, for knowing when somebody needs to go see a neurologist and get a bigger workup.
-And the first is date changes.
-So, walking, we don't think of it as being very difficult but it is pretty complex.
-And when you see changes in gait, when you see somebody slowing down or walking unevenly, if it's not due to something like arthritis, it could be a sign of cognitive decline.
+LOPATTO: There have been two studies that were presented here, that I think are big for general practitioners; for knowing when somebody needs to go see a neurologist, and get a bigger workup.
+And the first is gait changes.
+So walking - we don't think of it as being very difficult, but it is pretty complex.
+And when you see changes in gait - when you see somebody slowing down or walking unevenly - if it's not due to something like arthritis, it could be a sign of cognitive decline.

-CORNISH: We're talking about a disease that more than five million people in the U.S. now have.
-And that number is expected to triple by the year 2050.
-Now, do you sense that researchers are feeling basically pressure to come up with treatments and possibly a cure?
+CORNISH: We're talking about a disease that more than 5 million people in the U.S. now have, and that number is expected to triple by the year 2050.
+Now, do you sense that researchers are feeling - basically, pressure to come up with treatments and possibly, a cure?